renerocksai/sublime_zk/README.md

 #### Automatic Bibliographies
 It is common practice to keep local bibliographies in your notes.
 This makes each note self-contained and independent of `.bib` files.
 Manually maintaining a list of all your cited sources can be tedious and error-prone, especially in the case of long notes with many citations.
 Provided you have [configured](#location-of-your-bib-file) a `.bib` file, then this plugin can take care of all your citations for you.

+**Note:** This will only work if you have the `pandoc` utility installed in a location that is referenced by your `PATH` environment variable!

 In any note with citations:

 * just bring up the command palette with `[ctrl]+[shift]+[p]` (or `[cmd]+[shift]+[p]` on macOS)